-Move ahead at the state level and support efforts to change the minimum age for federal elections.
+Move ahead at the state level to support legislation and encourage future LWVUS lobbying efforts (not congressional efforts) to change the minimum age for federal elections.

 If your group consensus is "never", please explain the key points in your discussion that brought you to this consensus.